linode/docs/docs/guides/applications/containers/a-further-introduction-to-docker-images-and-containers/index.md

 ## Create Your Dockerfile for the Docker Image

 Docker requires a working Dockerfile for its builds.
-So, you need to create a Dockerfile that sets up an Ubuntu image with Apache acting as a web server and using the standard HTTP port 80.
+So, you need to create a Dockerfile.The Dockerfile needs to set up an Ubuntu image with Apache as a web server using the HTTP port 80.

 1. Create and change to a new directory by entering `mkdir ~/mydockerbuild && cd ~/mydockerbuild`.